junxit/us-congress-code/title-42/chapter-7/sec-704b.md

 # § 704b.
 Nonavailability of allotments after close of fiscal year

-No allotment for this or any succeeding fiscal year under this subchapter shall be available after the close of such fiscal year except as may be necessary to liquidate obligations incurred during such year.
+No allotment for this or any succeeding fiscal year under such title V shall be available after the close of such fiscal year except as may be necessary to liquidate obligations incurred during such year.

 ## Source credit

 (July 5, 1952, ch.
 575, title II, § 201, 66 Stat.
 368.)

 ## Notes

+### References in Text

+Such title V, referred to in text, means title V of act Aug.
+14, 1935, which is classified generally to this subchapter.
+For complete classification of title V to the Code, see Tables.

 ### Codification